 - Before installing the drivers, first install the operating system.
-(The following instructions use Windows 8 as the example operating system.) - After installing the operating system, insert the motherboard driver disk into your optical drive.
+(The following instructions use Windows 8.1 as the example operating system.) - After installing the operating system, insert the motherboard driver disk into your optical drive.
 Click on the message "Tap to choose what happens with this disc" on the top-right corner of the screen and select "Run Run.exe."
 (Or go to My Computer, double-click the optical drive and execute the Run.exe program.)

-After inserting the driver disk, "Xpress Install" will automatically scan your system and then list all the drivers that are recommended to install.
-You can click the Install All button and "Xpress Install" will install all the recommended drivers.
-Or click Install Single Items to manually select the drivers you wish to install.
+"Xpress Install" will automatically scan your system and then list all of the drivers that are recommended to install.
+You can click the Xpress Install button and "Xpress Install" will install all of the selected drivers.
+Or click the arrow 1 icon to individually install the drivers you need.